 Professional agents and services, such as Earcandy entertainment will work with you directly to understand your needs and deliver you the best experience possible that provides you and your guests with the entertainment you need to make your next event a stunning success.

 The Earcandy String Quartet experience

 Earcandy has created the ultimate Classic and Modern String Quartet available to play at your next event.
-‘Earcandy Strings’ brings a classic and refined feel to any event that gives your guests a relaxed, open environment that is conducive to conversation and will fit right in at any event from an executive luncheon to midday jewellery auction.
-The Earcandy Strings elevate any social environment and bring an edge that has a classy finish to a wedding ceremony or reception, or even a VIP cocktail party in the finest hotel.
+‘Earcandy Strings’ brings a classic and refined feel to a wedding ceremony or reception.